-For the solution, Providence’s Jeff Ehrenberg turned to Meyer Sound, located in Berkeley, just on the other side of the Bay Bridge.
-Having recently completed a Meyer Sound installation at The Regent Santa Monica, Jeff knew that Meyer’s compact yet ultra-powerful line of speakers would exceed the client’s expectations and make for a low profile and clean installation.
+For this system, Providence’s Jeff Ehrenberg turned to Meyer Sound—located just across the Bay Bridge in Berkeley.
+After recently completing a Meyer installation at The Regent Santa Monica, Jeff knew these compact yet powerful speakers would deliver impressive performance and clean aesthetics.

-The first thing we did with the Meyer engineering team was to model the space in three dimensions using Meyer’s proprietary MAPP 3D software.
-This enabled us to predict the system’s performance and virtually place the speakers in the optimal locations for even coverage while ensuring we could hit the SPL levels of a nightclub when needed.
+Our first step, alongside the Meyer engineering team, was to model the space in 3D using Meyer’s proprietary MAPP 3D software.
+This virtual layout allowed us to predict performance, optimize speaker placement, and ensure even coverage throughout the room—all while maintaining the ability to hit nightclub-level SPLs when needed.

 Once we knew where the speakers would be placed, we worked with our team’s Civil Engineer to create shop drawings (or plans) for precise speaker mounting locations and cable paths.
 The UP-4slim and USW-112P subwoofer are part of Meyer’s IntelligentDC platform.
 These are active speakers powered remotely by the MPS-488X power supply.